-The possibility of providing a landmark structure on the Credit Union site exists to provide enclosure and to signal the entrance to the village along the Thomastown Road.
+The possibility exists of providing a landmark structure(s) on the Credit Union site which would provide enclosure and signal the entrance to the village along the Thomastown Road.
 This key building could help formalise the gateway to the village.